Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 php -S 0.0.0.0:8000 -t /root/CA/
 ```

-Now you can access your certificate by typing following into your desktops browser:
+Now you can access your certificate by typing the following into your desktops browser:

 ```
 http://<iphone hostname>:8000/DiscordDigital.pem
 ```

-You'll see the certificate displayed as a webpage, copy the contents and save it as "DiscordDigital.cer" into your documents folder (Using notepad for example).
+You'll see the certificate displayed as a webpage.
+Copy the contents and save it as "DiscordDigital.cer" into your documents folder (Using notepad for example).

 Next open your computer certificates (Search computer certificates in Windows)